This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Meiosis Prophase 1 : Pachytene”.

 d) The DNA replication in pachytene can be inhibited by normal replication inhibiting agents

-Explanation: Pachytene DNA synthesis is not the continuation of a delayed semi-conservative replication of zygotene, but rather is related to a repair-replication system which closes up the broken ends of Chromosome.
+Explanation: Pachytene DNA synthesis is not the continuation of a delayed semi-conservative replication of zygotene, but rather is related to a repair-replication system which closes up the broken ends of a Chromosome.

 11. Electron dense bars located in the synaptonemal complex in pachytene is _________________